Uploaded image for project: 'Core Server'

 • Our arm64 builds should either use -mcpu=neoverse-n1 (emit code for the underlying cpu core used in graviton2 and the other cloud providers) or at least add +rcpc to our -march= flag to opt in to the RCpc (Release Consistency Processor Consistent) extension and the ldapr instruction (basically the "real" load-acquire, since ldar which is named load-acquire actually has sequentially consistent semantics).
 This will improve performance everywhere that memory_order_acquire is used as well as for accessing thread-safe {{static}}s in functions.
 While not a required part of armv8.2, it appears to be extremely widely supported in actual cpus.
 While our current toolchain does support these flags, it doesn't affect codegen until newer versions of gcc and clang.

-• Build flags to explore when building LLVM to see if they make compiles faster on our workstations:
+• Build flags to explore when building the toolchain to see if they make compiles faster on our workstations:

 • LLVM_ENABLE_RPMALLOC uses a vendored copy of rpmalloc rather than the system malloc.
 Default on windows, should see if it is also faster on linux.